JesperKarlsson500/MS2-Lilypad-Game/README.md

 lily pads that light up in randomly generated patterns.
 The user will repeat the patterns shown by pressing the lily pads in the same order.

-When pressing the start button the game begins with one random lily pad lighting.
-If the user clicks on the same lily pad as the computer, they have completed that level and moves to the next.
-After a completed level, another random lily pad will be added and to the pattern.
+When pressing the start button the game begins with one random lily pad lighing flashing.
+If the user clicks on that lily pad, they have completed that level and moves to the next.
+After a completed level, another random lily pad will be added to the pattern.
-Now the user needs to remember and follow the old patterns and the new to complete the level.
+Now the user needs to remember the old patterns and the new.
+Click them in the right order to complete the level.
 In the game there are 15 levels, If the user successfully completes all 15 levels they win the game.

 ## Showcase